customerio/howtotarget/hacks/_posts/2019-03-26-outlook-macos.md

 }
 ```

-The stuff before `.body` will target WebKit desktop apps on Mac (Apple Mail and Outlook Mac), then we add `:not(.Singleton)` to remove Apple Mail.
+The stuff before `body` will target WebKit desktop apps on Mac (Apple Mail and Outlook Mac), then we add `:not(.Singleton)` to remove Apple Mail.

-This also targets Spark desktop app.
+This also targets Spark desktop app and iOS AppleMail.

 Note that this will not work for non-Outlook accounts.